-God created human beings special in a number of ways: (1) they are given a unique spiritual life an image and likeness to the spiritual life in God, (2) they are also given the ability to create life God-like ability, (3) human beings are given the responsibility to serve as partners with God to care for the earth and the living creatures, (4) only human beings have a special and personal relationship with God.
+Human beings are the crowding glory of God’s creation in several ways.
+First, we reflect God’s spiritual life and were created to live in God’s presence for all eternity.
+This spiritual life is also to reflect God’s holiness.
+Second, we are also given the ability to create life as God does.
+Third, human beings are given the responsibility to serve as partners with God to care for the earth and the living creatures.
+Finally, only human beings have a special and personal relationship with God.

-All of these special privileges enjoyed by human beings are directly related to the health and wholeness God intended.
-Sin, sickness, diseases, and death are unfamiliar to God's good creation.
+All of these special privileges enjoyed by human beings are directly related to the health and wholeness inherent in God’s good creation.
+Sin, sickness, diseases, and death were foreign to God's good creation.
 This dis-ease or disharmony was introduced into God's good creation.
-These things came as the results of the fall.
+These things came about as the results of human sin in the Fall.

 Because of God's divine love, mercy, and grace, God did not leave human beings in this fallen state, but sent us a savior in the person of Jesus Christ.
-The prophet Isaiah tells us that God, through Jesus, atoned for the sins of humankind so that we could be made right with God.
-Jesus suffered vicariously on our behalf, through no fault of his own, by enduring a horrific death on the cross.
+The prophet Isaiah tells us that God, through the redemptive Cross, Jesus, atoned for the sins of humankind.
+Through the redemptive plan of God, Jesus' death canceled our sin debt, restoring a right relationship between humankind and God.
+Jesus suffered vicariously on our behalf, through no fault of his own, by enduring a horrific death on a cross.
 His death made forgiveness possible for the sins of the whole world.
-Through the redemptive plan of God, Jesus' death canceled our sin debt, restoring a right relationship between humankind and God.

-Having established the above essentials for this Healing Moment, I will identify seven obstacles that might explain in part, why healing may not occur.
+Having established the fundamental truths of God’s redemptive plan of salvation, through the Cross, I will discuss seven obstacles that might explain in part, why healing may not occur.
 People often place the blame on God when healing does not happen.
 It is important to understand how these seven obstacles could very well prevent God from healing us.
-Although God is the only one that can heal, people often sabotage their own health, wholeness, or well being.
+Although God is the only one that can heal, people often sabotage their own health, wholeness, or well-being.

 Someone has said, "God does not make junk."
 Everything that God has made is good.
 God made humankind as being very good.
 If you feel unworthy, that lie comes from Satan, the father of lies (John 8:44).
 Satan is the accusers of the brethren.
 However, John the evangelist says that the accusers of the brethren are casted down (Revelation 12:10).